Alternate Job Titles: Substance Abuse Counselor, Chemical Dependency Counselor

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Chemical Dependency Counselor that make less than that salary.
 For example 50% of the people who perform the job of Chemical Dependency Counselor are expected to make less than the median.

 Runs individual, family, and group counseling for patients in chemical dependency programs.
 Acts as mediator between patients, relatives, medical staff, and outside agencies if needed.
 Tracks patient progress and dispensation of treatment services.
-Typically requires a bachelor's degree or equivalent; meets the standards for Chemical Dependency Counselor Certification Board, or other appropriate certification and 2-4 years of experience.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
+Typically requires a bachelor's degree or equivalent; meets the standards for Chemical Dependency Counselor Certification Board, or other appropriate certification.
 Typically reports to a supervisor or manager.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.
 View full job description